Leenalhadid/AdventOfCode2022/README.md

 ```
 input.txt
 ```

-But you don't need to rename all your inputs.
+This file should be in the same directory of the script But you don't need to rename all your inputs.

 You can keep each input file named by day (e.g. `day08.txt`, `day12.txt`, etc.) and simply update the script to use it: